ibrt/golang-tools/README.md

 ### gobin

 This tool makes it easy to install & update Go-based binaries such as `golint`, `go-bindata`, etc. When the `gobin install <package>` command is invoked, a temporary GOPATH is created and `go get <package>` is executed.
-Any binary found under `$GOPATH/bin` is then copied to `~/.gobin`.
+Any binary executable found under `$GOPATH/bin` is then copied to `~/.gobin`.
 Finally, the temporary GOPATH is removed.

 The tool keeps track of the relationships between Go packages and binary executables.
-Updates and uninstalls can be requested using just the binary name (e.g. `gobin update golint`).
+Updates and uninstalls can be requested using the binary name (e.g. `gobin update golint`).

 ```
 usage: gobin [<flags>] <command> [<args> ...]